 After remediation, we are there for you as a resource as you update your site.
 We have assisted our clients with maintaining compliance.
 Here are just a few ways that we can provide assistance at our hourly rate.

 - evaluating and choosing accessible plugins

 - regular accessibility checks

-If you would like to chat about your potential needs and get acquainted to see if we are a good fit for you, let’s schedule a phone or Zoom call.
+Want to chat about your potential needs and get acquainted to see if we are a good fit for you.
+Let’s schedule a phone or Zoom call.
 You can use this scheduling link to set up a meeting.